LilkoPetkov/NBA-Player-API/readme.md

 NBA player API with full information about each player in NBA history.
 The API can provide information about the player's general data, career highs, regular season stats and post season stats.
+NBA teams and games will be added as well.

 # Table of contents
 * [Endpoints](#Endpoints)